Startup Challenge Rules + FAQs

 The early bird registration fee to apply is $35 and ends at midnight on Friday, October 19, 2018 — the entry fee is $50 thereafter.
-For planning purposes, we ask that finalists be prepared to travel to Austin, Texas, to participate in our Showcase events during SXSWeek 2019 (exact dates TBA).
+For planning purposes, we ask that finalists be prepared to travel to Austin, Texas, to participate in our Showcase events on March 10 & 11, 2019, during South by Southwest (SXSW).
 Finalists are responsible for covering all costs associated with travel and lodging, and we will ask for confirmation of travel.

 What are the benefits of participation?

-- Pitch your company and gain exposure at the largest technology conference in the world, South by Southwest (SXSW)
+- Pitch your company and gain exposure at the Food+City Startup Showcase, held during the largest technology conference in the world, South by Southwest (SXSW)

-- In addition to qualifying for prizes, finalists will have an unparalleled opportunity to network with judges, mentors, other finalists and the food entrepreneur community at large.
+- In addition to qualifying for prizes, finalists will have unparalleled opportunities to network with judges, mentors, investors, corporate partners, other finalists and the food innovation community at large.